SlaughterBlade/Co-Pilot/README.md

 ## ⚙️ Configuration

+Copy or Rename `.env.example` to `.env` and fill out the values:
+OR
 Copy or Rename `config.json.example` to `config.json` and fill out the values:

 **⚠️ Note: Never commit or share your token or api keys publicly ⚠️**